Destiny-IT-guy/linux-basic/Users/README.md

 The second ALL determines which user(s) the command can run as.
 The third ALL determines which commands can be run.

- Let say i want to be more specific i want my user be able to only run this command systemctl restart apache2 as root user from a specific ip i would use this
+ Let say I want to be more specific I want my user be able to only run this command systemctl restart apache2 as root user from a specific ip I would use this.

  ```bash
  james 192.168.2.24=(root) /usr/bin/systemctl restart apache2
  ```

- if i wanted to allow to restart any services i could use * after the restart like this
+ If I wanted to allow to restart any services I could use * after the restart like this.

 ```bash
 ....systemctl restart *